 The LX100 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GM1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GM1 and the Panasonic GM1?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (15.8 vs 12.7MP) with a 12% higher linear resolution.

 - More detailed LCD: Has a higher resolution rear screen (1036k vs 921k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.